rapidsai/cudf/docs/cudf/source/internals.md

 ## Buffer

-The data and mask buffers of a Column represent data in GPU memory (a.k.a *device memory*), and are object of type `cudf.core.buffer.Buffer`.
+The data and mask buffers of a column represent data in GPU memory (a.k.a *device memory*), and are object of type `cudf.core.buffer.Buffer`.

 Buffers can be constructed from array-like objects that live either on the host (e.g., numpy arrays)